abrantesarthur/gos/README.md

 You need a cross-compiler to compile your kernel, since your system compiler assumer you are writing code that will run on your hosted operating system.

-Thus, the first step is to download the cross compiler and its dependecies we are going to use:
+Thus, the first step is to download the cross compiler and its dependecies:

 ```shell
 make cross_compiler_download